Grasp (spooler): F0

 GRASP required a dedicated partition.
-With DOS having only three partitions and DOS/VS seven, giving up a partition to GRASP placed a crimp in practicability.
-The concept of F0 offered computers the availability of running the product without giving up a DOS partition.
-For DOS/VS and DOS/VSE versions, SDI re-engineered a version of Fx developed for DOCS and The Spooler.
+With DOS having only three partitions and DOS/VS seven, losing a partition restricted what the mainframe could run.
+However, the concept of the F0 partition meant this could run without the host computer giving up a partition.
+For DOS/VS and DOS/VSE versions, SDI re-engineered a version of Fx developed for DOCS and Spooler.

 History

-GRASP was originally developed in Australia by Boyd Munro.
+GRASP was originally developed in Australia by Boyd Munro, while working for IBM (who turned it down).
 Assisted by Peter Hargrave, Munro formed Software Design, Inc (known as SDI) and began selling first in Australia, then Britain, and shortly thereafter the United States, through SDI, Inc, a California corporation.
 The marketing manager and chief salesman was Gerry Novotny.

-SDI was one of the earliest and most aggressive software marketing companies.